VeraShi17/ApplyTrackify/README.md

 5. as a user, I can add graduate trackers to an existing graduate tracker list
 6. as a user, I can see the recent deadline in the user's main page
 7. as a user, I can edit or delete each trackers I created
-8. as a user, I can verify my email and receive an email remainder right before the deadline
+8. as a user, I can use calendar compoenent to view all deadlines

 ## Research Topics